Sales on Amazon

 19 Apr 2022

 Regardless of the country in which you conduct your business, compliance with VAT regulations is mandatory.
-This is a relatively complicated issue that does not come to the forefront of running a business, but it is something that can potentially threaten the entire business.
-Proper VAT accounting becomes more complicated when the sale and shipment of products to customers occur from and to different countries within the European Union.
+It is a relatively complicated issue that does not come to the fore in running a business, but it is something that can potentially jeopardise the entire enterprise.
+Proper VAT accounting becomes complicated when the sale and shipment of products to customers occur from and to different countries in the European Union.

 Changes in VAT accounting for intra-community transactions

-Tighten the VAT system at the European level
+• seal the VAT system at the European level,

-Simplify the VAT compliance process for both foreign and EU online sellers operating within the European Union.
+• simplify the process of complying with VAT regulations for both foreign and EU online sellers operating within the EU.

-A particular case of online entrepreneurs is, of course, Amazon FBA sellers.
-They sell and ship products to customers in several countries, but they also usually store them abroad as part of participating in the Fulfilled by Amazon programs.
-Due to the storage of products in other countries, they are subject not only to general regulations but also to additional obligations arising from local VAT regulations and procedures.
+A particular case of internet entrepreneurs is Amazon FBA sellers.
+They sell and ship products to customers in several countries, but they also store them abroad under the Fulfilled by Amazon programs.
+As a result of storing products in other countries, they are subject not only to general regulations but also to additional obligations arising from local VAT regulations.

 EU threshold for delivery value

-One of the most important changes in 2021 was the removal of delivery thresholds applicable in individual countries for B2C "distance sales" in favour of a lower threshold applicable throughout the EU.
+One of the most significant changes in 2021 was the abolishment of delivery thresholds applicable in individual countries for B2C distance sales in favour of one significantly lower threshold applicable across the EU.

 OSS for Amazon sellers